 - Training and guidance, or other emotional losses related to the family member’s death

 What distinguishes a wrongful death claim from a car accident claim is that in a wrongful death claim generally, family members cannot receive damages for pain and suffering.
 However, a loved one does have the right to certain damages that are not available in a car accident claim, such as loss of consortium.
-If you need more information or have questions regarding wrongful death claims, please contact the personal injury lawyers specializing in wrongful death at The Dominguez Firm today for a free consultation at 800-818-1818.
+If you need more information or have questions regarding wrongful death claims, please contact the personal injury lawyers who are experts in wrongful death cases at The Dominguez Firm today for a free consultation at 800-818-1818.

 Tips for finding the right car accident lawyer in San Bernardino

 If you or a loved one were injured in a car accident in San Bernardino, you want the best personal injury lawyers in San Bernardino to handle your case.
 But how do you know which law firm accident attorney is the right one for you?
 Here are some crucial questions you should ask any San Bernardino car accident lawyer:

 - How many years of experience do you have handling San Bernardino car accident cases?

 - Will you be working on my case or do you refer cases out to other law firms?

 - From your experience, about how long will my case take?